mailcow/mailcow-dockerized-docs/docs/getstarted/prerequisite-system.en.md

 ## Minimum System Resources

 !!! success "Compatibility established"
-    Since XXX mailcow is finally available on ARM64 platforms!
+    Since Update 2024-01 mailcow is finally available on ARM64 platforms!
 Completely!
 Without any restrictions in functionality!

 Please make sure that your system has at least the following resources: